egeotenen/egeotenen.github.io/_pages/cv.md

 Principal Investigator: Asst.
 Prof. Başak Şahin Acar

-    * Contributing to the research project about life stories of young adults by doing transcriptions of audio records of the interviews
+    Contributing to the research project about life stories of young adults by doing transcriptions of audio records of the interviews
-    * Contributing to the doctoral project, which was about early motherhood memories, by collecting data with interviewing mothers and   transcribing the audio records
+    Contributing to the doctoral project, which was about early motherhood memories, by collecting data with interviewing mothers and   ranscribing the audio records
-    * Contributing to the doctoral project about maternal reminiscing in adolescents and autobiographical memory functions by collecting data via home visits, entering the data to SPSS, and transcribing the audio records
+    Contributing to the doctoral project about maternal reminiscing in adolescents and autobiographical memory functions by collecting data via home visits, entering the data to SPSS, and transcribing the audio records

 * Summer Intern, Aarhus University,			  		                      		*2019*